ctavispost/personalPortfolio/random.md

 </article>

 <article class="medBreak aboutContainer contMaxwidth">
-  <p>Shortly after breakfast one morning, my little boy turned to me and declared, "Dadda, I'm hungry, and I don't want fruit."
+  <p class="aboutText">Shortly after breakfast one morning, my little boy turned to me and declared, "Dadda, I'm hungry, and I don't want fruit."
 We had apples, cherries, raspberries, and blueberries at hand.</p>

-  <p>"If you say you're hungry, but you won't eat fruit you like, you aren't hungry," I informed him.
+  <p class="aboutText">"If you say you're hungry, but you won't eat fruit you like, you aren't hungry," I informed him.
 "We've had this conversation before."</p>

-  <p>"But not today," he replied.</p>
+  <p class="aboutText">"But not today," he replied.</p>
 </article>

 <article class="medBreak aboutContainer contMaxwidth">
-  <p>We are quick to judge substance dependence but idolize the adrenaline rush of dangerous and pointless accomplishments.</p>
+  <p class="aboutText">We are quick to judge substance dependence but idolize the adrenaline rush of dangerous and pointless accomplishments.</p>

-  <p>Climbing Everest is a bit like drinking heroic amounts of whiskey:</p>
+  <p class="aboutText">Climbing Everest is a bit like drinking heroic amounts of whiskey:</p>

   <ul>
     <li>it's dangerous</li>